josepholaide/MLOps-Practice/Week 1/README.md

-# Setup Jupyter Notebook on Azure via SSH
+# Setup Jupyter Notebook on Azure via SSH using Linux

 ## Sign in to Azure